Llama-Mimi: Exploring the Limits of Flattened Speech Language Modeling: Experiments

+The results are shown in Table~\ref{tab:semantic_token_weight}.
+Increasing the semantic token weight from 1 to 100 improves performance on linguistic tasks, while degrading metrics related to acoustic consistency and speaker similarity.
+This behavior reveals a trade-off between semantic accuracy and acoustic quality.

+\textbf{Effect of model size.} To study the effect of model size on Llama-Mimi, we additionally train Llama-Mimi-8B, using Llama-3.1-8B as the backbone, while keeping all other training settings identical to Llama-Mimi-1.3B.
+The results are reported in Table~\ref{tab:model_scale}.
+Scaling the model size from 1.3B to 8B consistently improves performance across all tasks.
+In particular, substantial improvements are observed in the quality of spoken content, indicating that Llama-Mimi-8B is more effective at generating natural and coherent speech continuations.

-We qualitatively assess the outputs of our models using audio prompts from the TWIST demo~\cite{hassid2023textually}.
-As shown in Table~\ref{tab:continuation}, Llama-Mimi-8B produces more natural continuations than Llama-Mimi-1.3B, indicating that larger models are more effective at handling long sequences and preserving coherence.
+For qualitative analysis, Table~\ref{tab:continuation} presents continuations generated by Llama-Mimi-1.3B and 8B using audio prompts from the TWIST demo~\cite{hassid2023textually}.
+The 8B model generates continuations that more closely follow the semantic content and intent of the prompts, whereas the 1.3B model produces less consistent continuations.
+These observations suggest that larger models are more effective at handling long sequences.